 The medium chosen for our proof is the Agda proof assistant [Norell, 2007].
-One motivation for this choice is that Agda is based on type-theory, and using type-theory as a core means that the tool which verifies our proof is a relatively simple type-checker, which can itself be subject to formal verification.
+One motivation for this choice is that Agda is based on type-theory, and using type-theory as a core means that our proof can be verified by a type-checker, which can itself be subject to formal verification.
 This chain of certification, relying ultimately on a small trusted base shared with many other proofs makes us very confident that our development is correct.
 (Even though the core of Agda is not currently verified, there is ongoing effort in this direction.)

 A secondary goal of this work is to provide an exemplary proof: we have taken particular care to make the proof approachable.
 In particular: 1. the algorithm is derived from its specification (instead of being first implemented and proved after the fact).
 2. the core of formal proof is close to a semi-formal proof developed earlier [Bernardy and Claessen, 2013].
-Further, because we assume little knowledge of the Agda proof assistant, our development can be used as a tutorial of algorithm specification and derivation in Agda.
+Further, because we assume little knowledge of the Agda proof assistant, our development can be used as a tutorial on algorithm specification and derivation in Agda.